High-Dimensional Vector Autoregression with Common Response and Predictor Factors: An Empirical Example

 On the other hand, it is interesting to observe that the upper left corner of the common projection matrix is almost sparse, while those in predictor-specific and response-specific projection matrices are not.
 We may argue that the information of GDP extracted for predictors and responses are different in general.
-For the response, these components in GDP decomposition are positively correlated, as shown in the green upper left block in response-specific projection matrix, whereas in the predictor-specific projection matrix, the first variable in this category, real GDP, is negatively correlated to real personal consumption, private domestic investment, real exports, and government consumption and investment.
-By definition, as the real GDP is the summation of its decomposition, the negative relationship in the predictor subspace partially cancels out the double counting and helps extract useful information for prediction.
+The GDP components in the responses are positively correlated, as shown in the green upper-left block in the response-specific projection matrix, whereas in the predictor-specific projection matrix, the first variable, real GDP, is negatively correlated to real personal consumption, private domestic investment, real exports, and government consumption and investment.
+By definition, as the real GDP is the summation of its decomposition, the negative relationship in the predictor subspace partially cancels out the double counting.

-Finally, we compare the proposed model with two other commonly used models, the rank-constrained VAR(4) model (VAR-RR) in \eqref{eq:tensor-init} with ranks $(r_1,r_2,r_3)=(4,3,2)$ and the dynamic factor model with a low-dimensional VAR(4) model (DFM-VAR), in terms of rolling forecast.
+Finally, we compare the proposed model with two other commonly used models, the rank-constrained VAR(4) model (VAR-RR) in \citet{wang2019high} with ranks $(r_1,r_2,r_3)=(4,3,2)$ and the dynamic factor model in \citet{lam2012factor} with a low-dimensional VAR(4) for factors (DFM-VAR), in terms of rolling forecast.
 Specifically, from the time point of Q1-2000 ($t=163$) to Q2-2007 ($t=192$), we fit these three models utilizing all available historical data until time $t-1$ and obtain one-, two- and three-step-ahead forecasts.
-The average rolling forecast errors are summarized in Table \ref{tbl:forecast_macro40}, and it can be seen that our model has the smallest errors.
+We consider two forecasting tasks: one is to predict all forty variables, and the other is to only forecast the 34th series, CPI for all items, as the inflation rate is one of the typical macroeconomic variables of interest in forecasting.
+The average rolling forecast errors for both tasks are summarized in Table \ref{tbl:forecast_macro40}, and it can be seen that our model has the smallest errors in both tasks, especially the overall forecasting.
 This is due to the fact that, compared to the dynamic factor modeling, our model is able to flexibly extract useful information for responses and predictors.
 In the meanwhile, in the proposed model, substantial dimension reduction can be further achieved by exploring the possible common subspace between response and predictor factor spaces of the rank-constrained model.
+The CPI forecasting errors of both methods are quite close, possibly because CPI is only involved in response-specific factor loading and DFM can also estimate it consistently.